 Food with a View: Berlin food and photography (restaurants, recipes, events)

-Leather & Abel: as of 2015 they’re back in the UK, but Vanessa and Jason did plenty of eating out whilst they lived in Berlin
+Leather & Abel: as of 2015 they’re back in the UK, but Vanessa and Jason did plenty of eating out whilst they lived in Berlin, and loved to write about it

 Slow Travel Berlin: walking tours, listings and things to do, featuring up-to-date food and drink news

-The Wednesday Chef: well known Berlin-based cookbook author Luisa Weiss, currently working on a book on German baking
+The Wednesday Chef: well known Berlin-based author (see German cookbooks recommendations above) Luisa Weiss

-Überlin: Berlin arts, culture, food and drink and much, much more
+Überlin: Berlin arts, culture, food and drink and more

 Charlotte Steggz: Charlotte repatriated to the UK in 2014 but has lots of Frankfurt food-related articles in her archives